Evangelical Lutheran Synod of Illinois

 In summary, all of the other synods which withdrew from the General Council to join the Synodical Conference ended in up the multi-state body currently known as the Wisconsin Synod following the geographical decisions of the convention that the synods located in Michigan, Wisconsin, Minnesota, the Dakotas and all parts west were to be free from the larger, multi-state Missouri and Ohio synods.
 But the Illinois Synod was an exception because it was located in the area assigned to the multi-state Missouri Synod.

 To that end, in May 1880, the Illinois Synod merged with the Illinois District of the Lutheran Church–Missouri Synod, while urging its congregations in Missouri to join the Missouri Synod's Western District.
 At the time of the merger, the Illinois Synod had 26 congregations, 23 pastors, and 6,004 communicant members.

-Hegelianism

-Shortly after merger, the newly combined Illinois District in convention voted on a position concerning the status of the Christian day-school teacher, specifically that such teachers hold the office of the ministry.
-This doctrinal resolution reflects a Hegelian theological outlook, similar to what became the official doctrine of what is now the multi-state Wisconsin Synod.
-However, it is at odds with the current doctrinal position of the Lutheran Church–Missouri Synod which follows Walther's doctrine of the Ministry along Kantian lines of thought that office of the ministry is the parish pastorate.
-This view persisted as a minority position in the Missouri Synod, for example in Arnold C. Mueller's 1964 book The Ministry of the Lutheran Teacher.